rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 Well-formedness in the Rust compiler doesn't correspond to "correct syntax" as it does in logic.
 The term has a history of general use in a mathematical context of "follows a given set of rules."
 In Rust, our original usage was closer to "this thing is internally consistent" with respect to the bounds on a type in places such as the original [clarification on projections and well-formedness RFC](https://github.com/rust-lang/rfcs/blob/master/text/1214-projections-lifetimes-and-wf.md).

+[^obligations]: These get referred to as Obligations, Requirements, or Constraints in the documentation.
+Preferred term is "obligations", as this matches the suffix of the type and the names of relevant functions.
+In future, this may be superseded by the new solver's term "Goal."
 [^wf-history]: In linguistics this is "grammatically correct," in logic it is "syntactically correct," and in mathematician general use it can be seen as a more general "follows the rules we set for this domain."
 [^horrible]: Instead, this bound is checked during "MIR borrowck" when the lifetimes are instantiated.
 [^fta]: Type aliases not associated with anything, i.e. a module-level `type Alias = Vec<u8>;`.